 annotation by the callback formal parameter.Example 2:

-intent=id2 flow='id1 id2' term={# == 'mytok' && signum(get(meta_tok('score'), 'best')) != -1} term={has_any(tok_groups, list('actors', 'owners')) && size(meta_part('partAlias, 'text')) > 10}
+intent=id2 flow='id1 id2' term={# == 'myent' && signum(get(meta_ent('score'), 'best')) != -1} term={has_any(ent_groups, list('actors', 'owners'))}

 NOTES: